 Students must sign an "Internet Usage Statement" before using the school district's network, computers, software, and the Internet.
 Computers and printers are to be used for class-related purposes only.
-Printing is limited to 10 pages per student.
-PowerPoint slides are to be printed 6 slides to a page.
-Students can ask the HRC staff for printing projects over 10 pages.
-Inappropriate use of the internet may result in disciplinary action.
+Inappropriate use of the internet, computers or printing may result in disciplinary action.
 Please note that student computers are monitored to determine appropriate access to websites; some websites are automatically blocked by the network.